discord-modmail/modmail/CONTRIBUTING.md

 poetry install
 # This will install the pre-commit hooks.
 poetry run task precommit
-# Optionally: run pre-commit hooks to initialize them.
-poetry run task lint
 ```

 ###  After installing dependencies, you will have to setup environment variables:
-1. Create a text file named .env in your project root (that's the base folder of your repository):
+1. Create a text file named `.env` in your project root (that's the base folder of your repository):
+   - You can also copy the `.env.example` file to `.env`

-> Note: The entire file name is literally .env
+> Note: The entire file name is literally `.env`

-2. Open the file with any text editor.
+1. Open the file with any text editor.
-3. Each environment variable is on its own line, with the variable and the value separated by a `=` sign.
+2. Each environment variable is on its own line, with the variable and the value separated by a `=` sign.